-Assistant Professor of Music
+Associate Professor of Music

-Sara Gross Ceballos received her Ph.D. in Musicology at the University of California, Los Angeles and a B.A. in music from Colby College.
+Sara Gross Ceballos earned a B. A. in music from Colby College and a Ph.D. in musicology at the University of California, Los Angeles.
 Her dissertation “Keyboard Portraits: Performing Character in the Eighteenth Century” explores how keyboard works functioned as portraits—of subjects of character pieces, of patron-performers, or of composers—through the aural, kinesthetic and visual dimensions of performance.
-This research was supported by a Dissertation Year Fellowship and Research Mentorship Year Fellowship from UCLA.
-She has received several awards for her research, including the Herman and Celia Wise Prize for her chapter on “François Couperin and the Idea of Caractère” and the Professor Ciro Zoppo award for her archival research and lecture recital on the music of French fortepianist and composer Anne Louise Brillon de Jouy.
-She is a past winner of the Ingolf Dahl competition for the best graduate student paper at a joint meeting of Pacific Southwest and Northern California chapters of the American Musicological Society with her paper “Scarlatti and the Spanish Body: Cultural Influence in the Keyboard Sonatas of Domenico Scarlatti.”
+Her dissertation research received multiple awards including the Ingolf Dahl award for the best graduate student paper at a joint meeting of Pacific Southwest and Northern California chapters of the American Musicological Society for her paper “Scarlatti and the Spanish Body: Cultural Influence in the Keyboard Sonatas of Domenico Scarlatti.”

 Contact by e-mail: firstname.lastname@example.org